SpatialCollectiveLtd/Digitization-App-Script/README.md

 If you need help or want me to implement additional features (tests, CI, dashboard wiring), open an issue or ping the maintainers.

 ---
-_This README is written to be compact and actionable for internal developer use.
-If you'd like a more detailed developer guide or onboarding checklist, I can add that as separate markdown files._
+_This README is written to be compact and actionable for internal developer use._